AaltoSciComp/scicomp-docs/triton/apps/importantnotes/resetconda.rst

    Finally delete the file ``.condarc`` from your home folder ( ``rm ~/.condarc``) to reset your conda configuration.
    After this close the current connection to triton and reconnect in a new session.

-   Now you should have a system that doesn't have any remains off conda, so you can now follow the initial steps as detailed :ref:`here <conda-first-time-setup>`.
+   Now you should have a system that doesn't have any remains of conda, so you can now follow the initial steps as detailed :ref:`here <conda-first-time-setup>`.